open-rmf/rmf/README.md

 ### Download the source code

-> Note all repositories now have a `galactic-devel` branch.
-New changes will be targeted for `humble` however if any change can be backported to `galactic` they will be added to the `galactic-devel` branch.

 Setup a new ROS 2 workspace and pull in the demo repositories using `vcs`,

 ```bash